gmetrixr/docs/gmetri-docs/docs/03-features/05_sprites.md

 ---
-title: How to create sprites for the GMetri XR platform
+title: Adding Sprites
 description: Made using the GMetri XR platform, this app demonstrates the compatibility of the GMetri platform with external services like chatbot.
 hide_title: true
-sidebar_label: How to add sprites to GMetri
+sidebar_label: Adding Sprites
+sidebar_position: 5
 ---

-# How to create sprites for the GMetri XR platform
+# Adding Sprites

 ## Description